 C++ Console Application (Win32)

-You might have to specify command-line arguments for your console application.
-For more information, see Project Settings for a C++ Debug Configuration, Project Settings for a Visual Basic Debug Configuration, or Project Settings for C# Debug Configurations.
+You may need to specify command-line arguments for your console application.
+For more information, see Project Settings for a Visual Basic Debug Configuration, or .,

 Like all project properties, these arguments persist between debug sessions and between Visual Studio sessions.
-Therefore, if the console application is one that you have debugged previously, remember that there might be arguments from previous sessions entered in the <Project> Property Pages dialog box.
+So, if the console application is one you have debugged previously, remember that there may be arguments from previous sessions entered in the <Project> Property Pages dialog box.

 A console application uses the Console window to accept input and to display output messages.
-To write to the Console window, your application must use the Console object instead of the Debug object.
-To write to the Visual Studio Output window, use the Debug object, as usual.
-Be sure that you know where your application is writing or you might be looking for messages in the wrong place.
-For more information, see Console Class, Debug Class, and Output Window.
+To write to the Console window, your application must use the Console object rather than the Console Class, Debug Class, and Output Window.object.
+To write to the Visual Studio Output window, use the Debug object as usual.
+Be sure you know where your application is writing or you might be looking for messages in the wrong place.
+For more information, see

-When you debug a console application, you might want to start the application from the command prompt rather than from Visual Studio.
+When debugging a console application, you might want to start the application from the command prompt rather than from Visual Studio.
 In that case, you can start the application from the command prompt and attach the Visual Studio debugger to it.
-For more information, see Attach to Running Processes with the Visual Studio Debugger.
+For more information, see.

 When you start a console application from Visual Studio, the Console window sometimes appears behind the Visual Studio window.
-If you try to start your console application from Visual Studio and nothing seems to happen, try to move the Visual Studio window.
+If you try to start your console application from Visual Studio and nothing seems to happen, try moving the Visual Studio window.